chris10davies/MSDS692-Data-Science-Practicum/README.md

 ### Data Mining

-For this project, I [web-scraped](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/web_scrape.ipynb) Indeed using urlib.request to gather the review data and beautiful soup to parse it.
+For this project, the data was [web-scraped](https://github.com/chris10davies/MSDS692-Data-Science-Practicum/blob/master/web_scrape.ipynb) from Indeed using urlib.request to gather the review data and beautiful soup to parse it.

-** Company Review Dataset (web-scraped from Indeed) **
+**Company Review Dataset (web-scraped from Indeed)**

 2 separate datasets (Google & Tesla)